 All ports in Australia rely on the Australian Quarantine Inspection Service (AQIS) process to prevent marine pest incursions.
 Every international vessel is required to exchange ballast water while at sea, so that any ballast water discharged at the port originates from the region.
 Vessels must supply ballast exchange information to AQIS before permission to berth is granted.
 On a vessels arrival, audits are then carried out by AQIS.
 A new national system to manage the risk of introduced marine species from domestic voyages within Australia is being developed by the Federal Government in association with all State Governments through an Intergovernmental Agreement.
 The Designated Management Authority for introduced marine species in Western Australia is the Department of Fisheries.

 No. The discharge of wastes into the harbour by commercial vessels is prohibited.
 All ships have holding tanks and discharge waste while at sea in accordance with the international MARPOL convention to prevent marine pollution.
-Some foreshore operations are, however, licensed by the Department of Environment and Conservation to discharge wastes into the harbour.

 Return to top of page